oguzerdo/AB-Test-Case/README.md

 ## Data

-- Data: Real data a company uses to test Facebook's bidding system.
+- Data: Some data about website clicks, purchase and visiting.

 # Files